ivanespinola/python-mini-projects/README.md

-# python-mini-projects
+# Python Mini Projects
-Simple mini projects to practice with python.
+Simple mini projects to practice with python, with a special focus on the Pygame and Tkinter libraries.